SSpyR/TTWL-Object-Explorer/README.md

 Quick note: you can further select more files within the Object Refs window to view their references

-You can get started by downloading the newest released exe from the [Releases Tab](https://github.com/SSpyR/BL3-Object-Explorer/releases)
+You can get started by downloading the newest released exe from the [Releases Tab](https://github.com/SSpyR/TTWL-Object-Explorer/releases)

 # Disclaimers/Information

-Utilizes Grimm's Zip File of Serialized Data which [Can be Found Here](https://www.nexusmods.com/borderlands3/mods/247)

-As stated in the Source Code also utilizes apocalyptech's SQLite Database for Object References which [Can be Found Here](https://apocalyptech.com/games/bl3-refs/)
+Unlike in my BL3 Object Explorer, the data is collected myself using various resources. (shoutout to apocalyptech however for the baseline SQL refs scripting)

-Data Excluded for Size and Convience Purposes: L10N Folders, FaceFX files, Any Leftover *.umap files, Any Leftover *.mp4 files
+Data Excluded for Size and Convience Purposes: L10N Folders

 Currently a Windows Only Program (exe)

-Will create a folder in C:\ titled BL3OE, this is to store the data to use for searching.
+Will create a folder in C:\ titled TTWLOE, this is to store the data to use for searching.
 Do not delete this folder or its contents unless you are removing the program

 If you find yourself browsing this folder you will notice that one of the files is a Zip File, this is done on purpose, you do not need to unpack this file, the program specifically looks for it to be a Zip File